jghjianghan/codeforces-reminder-line-bot/README.md

 # Codeforces Reminder Line Bot
 A Node.js web server for a Line chatbot (channel) that gives information about contests.
+The base template for the project is inspired by the tutorial on https://medium.com/@marfgold1/cara-membuat-line-chatbot-dengan-node-js-b53276fadf8

 # Background
 ## Purpose